Musa-Azeem/VideoGameSearch/README.md

 Author: Musa Azeem
 Date: 3/29/21

-This project loads a database of video games and searches for video games
+This project loads a database of video games, searches for video games
-based on their titles and console, with functionality to save the results to
+based on their titles and console, and can save the search results to
 a new file.

 ## Requirements